-We are asking the water companies to think about their own bioresources activities as separate from their other wastewater duties of sewage collection and sewage treatment.
-The way we regulate is going to draw strict boundaries around bioresources activities, such that the water companies won’t be able to cross-subsidise their bioresources activities using money from their other activities.
-This will drive more commercial arrangements for how their different activities interact with each other.
+We expect water companies to think about their own bioresources activities as separate from their other wastewater duties of sewage collection and sewage treatment.
+At Price Review 2019 (PR19), we changed the way we regulate to create a separate binding price control for bioresources activities to create greater transparency.
+This will help to drive more commercial arrangements for how their different activities interact with each other.

-Through our price setting process, the water companies will receive revenue from customers to safely treat the bioresources they produce but there will be no obligation for the companies to use their own facilities or people to transport, treat, recycle or dispose of these bioresources.
-Companies will be incentivised to look for the most efficient option for dealing with bioresources.
+Due to the changes we made at PR19, the water companies now receive revenue from customers to safely treat the bioresources they produce but are better incentivised to look for the most efficient option for dealing with bioresources.
+There is no obligation for the companies to use their own facilities or people to transport, treat, recycle or dispose of these bioresources.

-We are also asking companies to publish information about their own bioresources treatment facilities which they may want to make available for others to use under commercial arrangements.
-This information is available from links on our website here.
+We require companies to publish information about their own bioresources treatment facilities which they may want to make available for others to use under commercial arrangements.
+This information is available with our bioresources market information.

-We set up a sludge working group to discuss how we could separate out bioresources from the other water company activities, and also looking at the market information companies should publish.
-The details of these working group meetings are available here on our website.
+During PR19, we set up a sludge working group to discuss how we could separate out bioresources from the other water company activities, and also looking at the market information companies should publish.
+The details of these working group meetings are available on our website.

 Our Water 2020 May 2016 document explains the rationale for why we are promoting markets in bioresources.
 We will keep the development of the market and our regulatory approach under review.

 In October 2020 we produce a monitoring report and we are now reviewing the bioresources market.